BN11: Planting new hedges

 Use other native shrub species intermixed randomly with the main species, rather than planted in a block or blocks.

-Control weeds
+Controlling weeds

-Protect the plants
+Protecting the plants

 Fence off the plants if sheep, cattle or horses graze the land.
 Keep fences far enough away so the hedgerow can grow at least 1.5m in width.

-Avoid using spiral guards as they limit the amount of dense growth at the base of each plant, are unsightly and are difficult to remove.
+Avoid using spiral guards as they limit the amount of dense growth at the base of each plant, are unsightly and difficult to remove.

 New hedgerow planting can help control soil erosion and runoff.
-Hedgerows planted along contours will decrease slope length, reduce the force of surface flow, and encourage infiltration.
+Hedgerows planted along contours will decrease slope length, reduce the force of surface flow and encourage infiltration.
 Hedges planted alongside watercourses are also effective.

 Updates to this page